peterhudec/cljsx/README.md

-the need to wrap the return value of the `rr/Route` callback in `r/as-element` and also, that using the anonymous function shorthand is a bit awkward with the [hiccups] vector markup, all of which just adds noise to the code.
+the need to wrap the return value of the `rr/Route` callback in `r/as-element` and also, that using the anonymous function shorthand is a bit awkward with the [hiccups] vector markup, all of which just add noise to the code.

 ```clj
 (ns shadow-cljs-example.main